handichan/BSS-Workflow/README.md

 - This level may represent all US States.

 ### Data Files: Parquet Files
-- The Parquet files are stored within each `in.staate` directory.
+- The Parquet files are stored within each `in.state` directory.
 - **File Format**: Apache Parquet, optimized for efficient storage and retrieval.
 - **Content**:
   - Tabular data with columns and rows.